Brown & Polson introduced corn flour to Britain.

 The Paisley factory employed 450 people in 1992, mostly in the manufacture of Knorr stock cubes and Hellmann’s mayonnaise.

-345 Paisley workers lost their jobs when Knorr production was relocated to more modern plants in France and Italy in 1993.
+Knorr production was relocated to more modern plants in France and Italy from 1993, with the loss of 345 jobs in Paisley.

 Unilever acquired Corn Products Co (by now known as Bestfoods) in 2000.